marxin/texi2rst-generated/sphinx/gccint/rtl-representation/machine-modes.rst

   requires.
 In debugging dumps of RTL, ``VOIDmode`` is expressed by the absence of any mode.

-  .. index:: QCmode

-  .. index:: HCmode

-  .. index:: SCmode

-  .. index:: DCmode

-  .. index:: XCmode

-  .. index:: TCmode
+  .. index:: QCmode, HCmode, SCmode, DCmode, XCmode, TCmode

 ``QCmode, HCmode, SCmode, DCmode, XCmode, TCmode`` These modes stand for a complex number represented as a pair of floating